Skip to content

 Gardens and parks in Cheshire and Greater Manchester

-From the glorious garden at Dunham Massey to the industrial garden landscape at Quarry Bank, this corner of the North West is full of colourful blooms, even in winter.
+From the glorious garden at Dunham Massey to the industrial garden landscape at Quarry Bank, this corner of the North West is full of red, orange and yellow shades through autumn.

 Dunham Massey